 The world political map shows dependent territories such as Greenland and the Faroe Islands of Denmark, as well as the French Overseas Territories, which are geographically and culturally distinct, enjoying some degree of autonomy but are not independent states.

 The globe map also represents the Special Administrative Regions like Hong Kong SAR and Macau SAR that possess most of the characteristics of an independent nation under the one country two systems' policy.
-They enjoy substantial autonomy, yet are integral parts of the People's Republic of China.
+These territories enjoy substantial autonomy, yet are integral parts of the People's Republic of China.
 It is the division of the world into separate political entities that denote the political boundaries.

-Last Updated on: February 10, 2016
+Last Updated on: June 22, 2016